-Our dedicated New York-based team is working to end child hunger throughout the State.
-We partner with schools, community based organizations, and government agencies to launch and enhance programs providing healthy meals and expanding access to nutritious food.
 In collaboration with our partners, No Kid Hungry works to ensure all children have access to the federal nutrition programs in their communities.

 We work with school districts, providing training, toolkits, and strategic grant funding to launch or enhance existing school meal programs – breakfast, lunch, afterschool, and summer meals.

 We collaborate with community based organizations and support innovative strategies to support afterschool and summer meal programs and connect families to other critical federal nutrition programs like SNAP and WIC.

 Childhood hunger is the product of longtime systemic inequities.
 We prioritize support to marginalized communities, seek out and share successful community based solutions, and work to address the root causes of hunger.

 We engage with elected and government officials to make sure that ending child hunger is prioritized by decision makers at all levels of government.